-So, at first sight, nutmeg seems more profitable.
-However, cultivating nutmeg as a mixed crop (with coconut, coffee etc) might be safer considering the price fluctuations.
+So, at first glance, nutmeg seems more profitable.
+However, cultivating nutmeg as a mixed crop (with coconut, coffee, etc) might be safer considering the price fluctuations.
 Also, rubber has been a source of income for many.
-So, should I/you replace it?
-I think no one will be able to give a definitive answer.
+So, which is better?
+I don’t know, and I think no one will be able to give a definitive answer.

 Since nutmeg does not require much efforts after the initial stage, it is comparatively easy to grow and continue to produce fruits for decades.
 It works best in intercropping than monocropping.